 Music has often been used as a vehicle to convey messages beyond those that are artistic.
-Whether it is through their craft or simply using their star power, musicians have continued to throw their support behind numerous social and political issues.
-Here’s a list of those musicians who wear their hearts on their sleeve and look to make an impact that reaches beyond making music.
+Whether it is through their music or simply using their star power, musicians have continued to throw their support behind numerous social and political issues.
+Tone Deaf looks at some of those musicians who wear their hearts on their sleeve and look to make an impact that reaches beyond making music.

 The Oils never shied away from their political causes, namely issues surrounding indigenous rights and reconciliation.
 Who could forget that incredible performance at the closing ceremony of the 2000 Sydney Olympics when the band performed in black with the word ‘sorry’ starkly printed across their clothing?
 It’s also worth noting other artists like Yothu Yindi and Black Arm Band who have pushed for increased awareness with indigenous issues.
 More recently, Dan Sultan has announced the Rock For Recognition tour promoting the need to officially recognise Aboriginal and Torres Strait peoples in the Australian Constitution.